lmickes/pyWitness/docs/_sources/tutorials.rst.txt

 .. figure:: images/test1_plotFit.jpg
    :alt: Data-model comparision for test1.csv

-Once a fit has been performed, the model can be displayed as a function of memory strenth and includes the lure and target distributions with means and standard deviations (top panel of plot below) and the associated criteria, c1 (low confidence), c2 (medium confidence), and c3 (high confidence) (bottom panel of plot below).
-This a simple command belonging to a ModelFit object can be used to make the plot below.
+Once a fit has been performed, the model can be displayed as a function of memory strength and includes the lure and target distributions with means and standard deviations (top panel of plot below) and the associated criteria, c1 (low confidence), c2 (medium confidence), and c3 (high confidence) (bottom panel of plot below).
+This simple command belonging to a ModelFit object can be used to make the plot below.

 .. code-block :: python